United States G-class submarine: Design

 G-1 was built under a contract with such high performance specifications that the Navy expected Lake to fail, so as a result the boat was not initially assigned a hull number.
 When Lake did eventually complete the boat, the awkwardness of the situation caused the Navy to assign the boat hull number 19½, an unprecedented move.
 By the time the Navy's designation system was overhauled in 1920, F-1 had been lost, so G-1 became SS-20 at that time.
 G-1 had four 18 inch (450 mm) torpedo tubes: two in the bow, and two in two trainable mounts in the superstructure.
 These mounts could only fire at angles abeam, not directly ahead or astern.

 G-2 had four 18-inch torpedo tubes: two bow internal, one bow external, and one stern external, with 8 torpedoes.
 She had four engines installed, in tandem, two on each shaft with a clutch between them.
 This would create severe vibrations in operation, as it was impossible to perfectly synchronize the engines, a problem the later s experienced.

 G-3 had six 18-inch torpedo tubes: two bow internal, two bow external, and two stern external, with 10 torpedoes.
 She was the only one of the class with diesel engines.
-While being completed at the Brooklyn Navy Yard, she was fitted with sponsons to improve stability.
+With G-3 still on the building ways, Lake was forced to declare bankruptcy, a decision brought on by deferred payments from the two earlier boats and from poor management of the yard.
+The Navy moved in, launched the boat, and towed her to the Brooklyn Navy Yard where she was completed.
+Her post commissioning trials in 1915 showed that she had considerable issues with stability.
+She was returned to the now reorganized and revitalized Lake yard in Bridgeport, where she was hauled out and fitted with sponsons to each side of the hull to improve stability.

 G-4 had two bow and two stern 18-inch internal torpedo tubes, with 8 torpedoes.
 By commissioning date she was the first US submarine with a stern tube.
 Four engines were installed, in tandem as in G-2, except there was no clutch between them.
 This created severe vibrations in operation, as it was impossible to perfectly synchronize the engines, a problem the later AA-1 class experienced.
+She was the only submarine built to a foreign design ever commissioned into the United States Navy.